Report: FC Dallas buys Alan Velasco – 3rd Degree

 News of negotiations between the two club has been flying around the web over the last week and it now appears FC Dallas have landed the sensational winger.

-Stay tuned as more reports of official announcements come in like this one with some financial details.
+Stay tuned as more reports or official announcements come in… like this one with some financial details.